 A company benefits from attracting, developing, and retaining a required talented workforce, especially if they do that in a way that promotes gender equality.
 In many countries, this is even a legal obligation.
-As this is in line with the United Nation's ambition for gender equality and the empowerment of women, the 2010 UN Global Compact and UN Women have developed the Women's Economic Empowerment Principles for companies (WEE) to put this in practice.
-11 The 2018 RSPO Principles and Criteria are in line with these WEE principles.
+As this is in line with the United Nation's ambition for gender equality and the empowerment of women, the 2010 UN Global Compact and UN Women have developed the Women's Empowerment Principles (WEPs) for companies to put this in practice.
+The 2018 RSPO Principles and Criteria are in line with the WEPs.